-please share your experience with us using this form survey.
+please share your experience with us by completing the Client Satisfaction Survey 2023-24.

 The City of Toronto and Toronto Urban Growers collaborated with Flemingdon Health Centre on the Community Engagement and Entrepreneurial Development (CEED) project to use hydro corridors to grow fruit and vegetable crops.
 Flemingdon Community Farm (now known as Flemo Farm) is a community-owned and community-developed initiative.
 Flemo Farm transformed an underutilized grass area into a vibrant community space growing healthy food.